sanitaravel/Space-Launch-Telemetry-Analyzer/tests/README.md

-# Running Tests for Starship Analyzer
+# Running Tests for Space Launch Telemetry Analyzer

-This directory contains tests for the Starship Analyzer application using the `pytest` framework.
+This directory contains tests for the Space Launch Telemetry Analyzer application using the `pytest` framework.

 ## Setup